abdulluna2106/product-portfolio/README.md

 Follow hypothesis → experiment → learning → iteration

-Balance quantitative KPIs with qualitative user signals
+Combine quantitative KPIs with qualitative customer signals

-Unite business, technology, operations, compliance, and UX
+Align business, technology, operations, compliance, and UX

-🤖 Why I Use AI as a Product Manager
+Why I Use AI as a Product Manager

-AI is not a replacement for judgment—it’s a force multiplier.
+AI is a force multiplier.
-I use AI to eliminate low-value manual work, accelerate discovery and delivery, and allow teams to focus on strategy, outcomes, and customer impact.
+I use it to remove low-value manual work, accelerate discovery and delivery, and allow teams to focus on strategy, outcomes, and customer impact.

 📬 Contact
 Ricardo Luna
-Senior Product & Transformation Leader
+Senior Product & Delivery Leader
 LinkedIn: https://www.linkedin.com/in/abdulluna/